Trickshotblaster/nn-practices/README.md

 <h1>NN Practices</h1>

-This is a repository to hold some of my practice work while forllowing Andrej Karpathy's amazing Neural Networks zero to hero series :)
+This is a repository to hold some of my practice work while forllowing Andrej Karpathy's amazing Neural Networks zero to hero series :) Feel free to use anything here for your own learning!

 <h2>individual stuff</h2>
 The EZMNIST file is just a fun little practice I did in like an hour to recognize handwritten digits.
 (I only used google to find out how to load the dataset!).
 I feel like I now have a solid foundation and can pretty easily build up from here.
 Also GPU acceleration is really nice.